mxagar/elastic_search_guide/elasticsearch_catalogue.md

 // --- Field Aliases

-// Reindexing to rename a field is a bed idea;
+// Reindexing to rename a field is a bad idea;
 // instead, we can use field aliases.
 // Here, we
 // add `comment` alias pointing to the `content` field,